c7/c7.se/site/_posts/2013-08-03-from-ruby-to-lua.markdown

 **NOTE:**
 <br>
-MRI supports Tail Call Optimizatioin if you change :tailcall_optimization to **true** in `RubyVM::InstructionSequence.compile_option`
+MRI supports Tail Call Optimizatioin if you change :tailcall_optimization to **true** in the compile options for **RubyVM::InstructionSequence**.
-This is unfortunately not in the Ruby spec.
+This is unfortunately not part of the Ruby spec.

 ## Installing Lua